What is Diabetes?

 Person with Type 1 diabetes cannot control their blood sugar properly because their pancreas produces little or no insulin.
 The body’s own immune system (the system in the body that produces substances to help it fight against infection and disease) mistakenly destroys the insulin producing cells in the pancreas.
 They need insulin injections to control their blood sugars.
 It usually happens to young people.
 It can also occur in older adults, but less commonly.

 About 80% of all persons with diabetes belong to this group.
 They can produce insulin, but their body does not use it effectively.

-Type 2 diabetes can be controlled by diet, exercise and medicines.
+Type 2 diabetes can be controlled by diet, exercise and medicine.
 If these fail, insulin injections may be needed.

-Some women develop diabetes during pregnancy – gestational diabetes.
+Some women develop diabetes during pregnancy – and this is known as gestational diabetes.
 A family history of diabetes is an important risk factor.
-Gestational diabetes usually disappears after the baby is born, but it may reappear during next pregnancies.
+Gestational diabetes usually disappears after the baby is born, but it may reappear during subsequent pregnancies.
 In some women, gestational diabetes leads to diabetes mellitus.